Soshnick Colloquium on Law and Economics

-The Law & Economics Colloquium is sponsored by the Searle Center on Law, Regulation, and Economic Growth.
+The Soshnick Colloquium on Law and Economics is co-sponsored by the Searle Center on Law, Regulation, and Economic Growth.
 This is an advanced seminar that brings together outside scholars, resident faculty, and Northwestern students for discussions on cutting-edge research papers in the law and economics field.
 During the course of the colloquium, a leading scholar will present a paper growing out of his or her research in the law and economics.
 Presenters will receive valuable feedback and suggestions for how to expand or improve their research and Northwestern Law students and faculty will gain a broader understanding of the relation of law and economic theory.

 Organized by Professor Katherine Litvak